 MySQL receiver

-This receiver queries MySQL's global status and InnoDB tables.
+This receiver queries MySQL and MariaDB global status and InnoDB tables.

 The MySQL receiver is a component of the OpenTelemetry Collector.
-It connects to a MySQL instance and supports metrics and logs pipelines.
+It connects to a MySQL or MariaDB instance and supports metrics and logs pipelines.

-MySQL support starts from these minimum collector versions:
+MySQL and MariaDB support starts from these minimum collector versions:

-• Splunk Distribution of the OpenTelemetry Collector (splunk-otel-collector) v0.151.0 or later
+• Splunk Distribution of the OpenTelemetry Collector (splunk-otel-collector) v0.154.0 or later

-• Community (OSS) version of the OpenTelemetry Collector (opentelemetry-collector-contrib) v0.151.0 or later
+• Community (OSS) version of the OpenTelemetry Collector (opentelemetry-collector-contrib) v0.154.0 or later

 Supported versions and platforms

-Splunk Database Monitoring supports these MySQL versions and platforms:
+Splunk Database Monitoring supports these MySQL and MariaDB versions and platforms:

 • Platforms: AWS RDS, standalone